Advice On Making Plans With People

-In many of the other articles in this section I say one of the keys to getting a social life together for yourself is to take the initiative to hang out with potential friends, instead of passively waiting for people to invite you out.
+In many of the other articles in this section I say one of the keys to getting a social life together is to take the initiative to hang out with potential friends, instead of passively waiting for them to come to you.
 To do that you've got to organize a plan with them.
-Sometimes this is very simple and straightforward.
+Sometimes that's simple and straightforward.
 At other times it's more of a hassle to coordinate.
-If you can get the hang of setting up plans with people though, it can allow you to very actively take charge of your social situation.
+If you can get the hang of setting up plans it can allow you to very actively take charge of your social situation.
 Rather than waiting for whatever comes along, you can step up and arrange the kinds of outings you'd like.
 You don't have to wait for ideas to occur to other people first.
 If you want to go to a certain event with your friends, or just see them more often, you can make it happen.
-If you get along great with your coworkers but no one ever sees each other outside of work, you can be the one to set something up.
+If you get along great with your co-workers, but no one ever sees each other outside of work, you can be the one to set something up.

-I've noticed the idea of actively coordinating plans is strong enough that even people who don't have particularly outstanding personalities often have busy social lives, just because they're constantly coordinating one outing or another.
-Meanwhile, someone who is technically more fun or interesting than they are, but more lazy about making plans, may not get to go out as much as they'd like.
+I've noticed the idea of actively coordinating plans is strong enough that even people who don't have particularly outstanding personalities can have busy social lives, just because they're constantly arranging one outing or another.
+Meanwhile, someone who is technically more likable or interesting, but more lazy about making plans, may not get to go out as much as they'd like.

 Plans can take some work at times

-It's fairly easy and satisfying to get a call out of the blue asking if you want to come to a meet up of six friends on a particular date at a particular time at a particular location.
+It's fairly easy and satisfying to get text or call out of the blue asking if you want to come to a meet up of six friends on a particular date at a particular time at a particular location.
 It's a lot harder to set up that get together yourself.
-Making plans can be hard in the following ways:
+Making your own plans can be hard in the following ways:

 Fear of rejection

-It takes a bit of guts to ask someone to do something with you.
-They may say no. They may not all show up.
-You may feel bad about yourself if they turn you down.
+It takes a bit of guts to ask people to do something with you.
+Most of the time they give a reasonable excuse if they're not interested, but what if they straight up tell you 'no'?
+What if a group agrees to come, but then no one actually shows up?
+Someone may also hesitate to ask around to see what their friends are up to, for fear of seeming like a pest or a needy tag along.
 Sometimes this small amount of discomfort can hold you back, or make the process seem like that much more of a chore.

 Figuring out what to do

 Sometimes it's easy to come up with something to do.
 At other times you have to have to put some time into thinking of a good idea.
-I recommend spending some time to learn about all that your city has to offer in terms of attractions, festivals, eating out, nightlife, recreation, etc. Back in the day I honestly thought all there was to do with people was go see a movie or hang out at someone's house.
-I'm glad I expanded my horizons.
+I recommend spending some time to learn about what your city has to offer in terms of attractions, festivals, restaurants, nightlife, parks, etc. It's a bit easy to fall into a rut where you think there are only a handful of things you can possibly do with someone, like either grab some drinks or see a movie.

 Research time

-Coming up with a plan may involve looking into any number of things: restaurants, movie times, local concerts, hotel rooms, etc. Sometimes you have to find this information for a specific plan.
+Coming up with a plan may involve looking into any number of things: restaurants, movie times, local concerts, parking spots, camp ground reservations, etc. Sometimes you have to find this information for a specific plan.
 At other times you may have to spend a little time here and there keeping your "ear to the ground" so you're up to date on what's going on in your area.
-You can also keep up to date on what's happening in your social circle, so you'll have an idea when people are free, events people are excited about attending in the future, etc.
+You can also keep up to date on what's happening in your social circle, so you'll have an idea when people are free, events everyone is excited about attending down the road, and so on.

 Adjusting the plan so it works for everybody

-This is often the most lengthy and tricky part.
-Once everyone knows about the plan, you're in luck if they all simply agree to show up at the place and time you've set.
+For plans that involve a lot of people this is often the most lengthy and tricky part.
+Once everyone knows about the plan you're in luck if they all simply agree to show up at the place and time you've set.
 More often than not some details of your suggestion won't work for them and they'll offer alternatives.
 "Can we go to this bar instead?", "That weekend doesn't work for me.
 Can we do next weekend?", "Oh no, next weekend is Dan's wedding.
 How about the weekend after that?", "Can we do it at 7:00 instead of 4:00?"

 Time spent convincing people to attend